Harusame-class destroyer: Design

 The Harusame-class ships attempted to incorporate the best features of the existing destroyer designs in the Navy's inventory.
 The bow design and front half of the vessel was substantially identical to the previous Yarrow-built Ikazuchi class, whereas the aft section was a copy of the previous Thornycroft-built Murakumo class.

-Externally, the design retained the four-smokestacks of the Ikazuchi class, and the improved rudder design of the Akitsuki class.
+Externally, the design retained the four-smokestacks of the Ikazuchi class, and the improved rudder design of the Akatsuki class.
 The main design issue was with the coal-fired triple expansion steam engines, which copied the design of the Yarrow water-tube boilers.
 As with the Ikazuchi class, the rated power was 7,000 shp; however, problems with quality of the materials and construction meant that actual maximum power was considerably less.

 Their armament was an incremental improvement to the previous classes, with two (instead of one) QF 12-pounders (on a bandstand on the forecastle and on the quarterdeck), four QF 6-pounder Hotchkiss (two sided abreast the conning tower, and two sided between the funnels) and two single tubes for 18 in torpedoes.